jasp-stats/jaspBfpack/inst/help/BfpackAnova.md

 - Uncertainty interval level
 - Standardize continous variables
 - No. iterations for BF computation: BF computation is done using iterative sampling and the number of iterations can be specified
+- Exclude Intercept from the model: Checked by default for ANOVAs
 - Repeatability: Seed

 #### Interaction terms